-There are three different kinds of people in business: visionaries, integrators and implementers.
+There are three different kinds of people in business: visionaries, operators and implementers.
 All three are essential for a growing, sustainable business.
-But those integrators?
+But those operators?
 If you’re ready for next-level growth, you need one of those on your side.

 Who are each of these essential people?